-This story is based on a conversation I had with Frank de Jong, archivist at the IISG.
+This story draws up how film metadata is currently provided at the IISG.
+Most insights are from Frank de Jong, archivist at the IISG.
 He mentioned that metadata on movies has been stored at varying levels of granualarity.
 What follows are a couple of examples he mentioned.

 The first example shows a record describing a single movie, that happens to be on a single tape.
 Notice how the movie appears to have no title.
 Moreover, in the original record the description says U-matic 45 min, rather than just '45 min'.